 “Once we optimised the facade design for heat loading we developed the narrative to respond to the site’s off-campus context - transforming the typically low-scale residential vernacular of Carlton into a modern interpretation with ‘up-sized’ brick detailing, depth and patterning,” says Porter.

-The 6 star Green Star precinct is being delivered by a consortium led by Lendlease, with Woods Bagot the lead architects and masterplanner, supported by Hayball for the student accomodation and ASPECT Studio for the landscape design.
+The 6 star Green Star precinct is being delivered by a consortium led by Lendlease, with Woods Bagot the lead architects and masterplanner, supported by Hayball for the student accommodation and ASPECT Studio for the landscape design.
 Structural engineering, facades, acoustics and sustainability design was undertaken by Arup whilst services engineering was provided by Norman Disney Young.

 The consortium won a design competition held by the University to redevelop the 700 Swanston Street, Carlton site (formerly occupied by the Royal Women’s Hospital) to turn it into a modern innovation, research and entrepreneurial hub.